kitamersion/.github/profile/README.md

 ## Objective

-**Provide a user-friendly platform for effortlessly tracking immersion activities.**
+**Simple immersion tracking tool!
+Trying to provide a user-friendly tool to effortlessly track your immersion activities online.**

 Visit https://www.kitamersion.com to learn more